 An LLC provides its owner(s) with limited liability.
-This means you won’t be personally liable for any debts incurred by your business, and the same holds true for most business related lawsuits, too.
+This means you won’t be personally liable for any debts incurred by your business, and most business related lawsuits.

-If creditors or people file lawsuits against your LLC, they won’t be able to get their hands on your personal assets; they would only be able to collect against your business’s assets.
+If creditors or people file lawsuits against your LLC, they won’t be able to get their hands on your personal assets; they can only collect against your business’s assets.

 There are some limits, though.
-As an example, creditors might require that you personally guarantee LLC debts before they extend credit to you.
-Plus, you’re always personally liable for your own wrongdoing, so your LLC won’t be able to protect you if someone is injured as a result of your negligence or malpractice.
+For example, creditors might require that you personally guarantee LLC debts before they extend credit to you.
+Plus, you’re always personally liable for your own wrongdoing.
+If you injure someone as a result of your negligence or malpractice, your LLC won’t be able to protect you.

-Usually, an SMLLC will be taxed like a sole proprietor would, so you’ll report profits, losses, and deductions on Schedule C. If that’s the case, the SMLLC is referred to as a disregarded entity by the IRS.
-Easy peasy!
+Usually, an SMLLC is taxed the same way as a sole proprietor.
+You report profits, losses, and deductions on your Schedule C. If that’s the case, the SMLLC is referred to as a disregarded entity by the IRS.

 If your LLC has two or more members, it’s usually treated like a partnership for tax purposes.
-Therefore, a multi-member LLC must prepare and file the same tax form used by a partnership (IRS Form 1065, U.S. Return of Partnership Income).
+Your multi-member LLC will prepare and file the same tax form used by a partnership (IRS Form 1065, U.S. Return of Partnership Income).